 Flowing Movement, will help you to "feel" the swing as opposed to just hitting the ball

 Breath, in addition to keeping you fresh and alert throughout your game learning to use a full breath will increase the power and endurance of a shot.
 It will also help to create a smooth swing.

-Routine, if you can replicate a good swing pattern, the consistency and accuracy key to a great game of golf will be yours.
-The Pilates system of exercise is designed to help you work with focus when performing each movement every time this will eventually result in a body awareness that will become automatic.
+Routine, if you can replicate an effective swing pattern, consistency and accuracy, key to a great game of golf will be yours.
+The Pilates system of exercise is designed to help you work with focus when performing each movement every time this will eventually result in body awareness becoming automatic.

-Pilates Programming: when you decide to add Pilates to your golf practice, here at the Studio in La Garde Freinet ( just opposite Bar du Soleil) you will work with both the professional equipment as well as floor exercises, the combination of the two systems offer a complete workout whether you're new to exercise or a regular fitness practitioner.
+Pilates Programming: when you decide to add Pilates to your golf practice, here at the Studio in La Garde Freinet ( just opposite Bar du Soleil) you'll work with both the professional Pilates equipment as well as floor exercises, the combination of the two systems offer a complete workout whether you're new to exercise or a regular fitness practitioner.